 Lawn and Garden Pesticide Dispenser Certification

-All retail vendors selling Domestic Class (Schedule 3) pesticides must employ a certified Lawn and Garden Pesticide Dispenser.
+All retail vendors selling Domestic Class (Schedule 3) pesticides must employ at least one certified Lawn and Garden Pesticide Dispenser.
 This requirement covers the majority of pesticide products formulated for outdoor residential lawn and garden use.
 Domestic class pesticides formulated for direct application on people and pets (repellents, flea and tick collars, pet shampoo) or for use inside homes are not included in these requirements.

 The objective of Lawn and Garden Pesticide Dispenser certification program is to ensure that consumers have access to appropriate information regarding pest control, and that someone at each retail outlet has knowledge of pesticide sales regulations and safety requirements.
 Certificate holders will not be pest control experts, but they will be familiar with pesticides, pesticide safety, provincial regulations and provincial reference materials.